victorjonsson/AzureKeyVaultConfigProvider/README.md

 the following benefits:

 - The one major downside when it comes to key vault references is that you have to know the `secretVersion` (GUID) of the secret you're referencing.
 This becomes a problem when the development teams don't have access to the key vaults in the production environment.
-This nuget packages **removes the need to include the secret version** when referencing a key vault secret.
+This nuget package **removes the need to include the secret version** when referencing a key vault secret.
 Using this package makes it possible to declare key vault references looking like this: `@AzureKeyVault(mysecret, https://myvault.vault.azure.net/)`

 - With this package you won't have to repeat the base url of the key vault to be used.
 All you have to do is to declare the configuration parameter `AZURE_KEY_VAULT_URL` once, looking something like this: